trentwatt/flyover/README.md

   - change start node
   - change display text for nodes

-To make it work with a non-common crawl dataset, the main difference will be that the vertices are not websites.
+To make it work with a non-Common Crawl dataset, the main difference will be that the vertices are not websites.
 The sidebar generates an iframe preview of the sites, which doesn't make sense for non-website vertices.
 Best to comment out the iframe in `/client/src/components/Sidebar.js`, or replace with suitable alternative.